QuantEcon/lecture-source-py/README.md

-# Lectures in Quantitative Economics Source Files
+# Lectures in Quantitative Economics: Source Files

 ### Python version

 This repository contains

-* the `rst` source files for each python lecture in the [Quantitative Economics](https://lectures.quantecon.org/), in directory `source/rst`
+* the `rst` source files for each python lecture in [Quantitative Economics](https://lectures.quantecon.org/), in directory `source/rst`

 * supporting Python code in `source/_static/code/`